Liu Jin

-Liu Jin (1451–1510) was a Chinese eunuch who held significant power in the government of the Zhengde Emperor of the Ming dynasty from 1506 to 1510.
+Liu Jin (1451–1510) was a Chinese eunuch of the Ming dynasty who held significant power in the government of the Zhengde Emperor from 1506 to 1510.
 He was part of a group of eunuchs known as the "Eight Tigers" who had been in the service of the Zhengde Emperor since his childhood.
-Upon the Zhengde Emperor's ascension to the throne in 1505, the "Tigers" were promoted, and Liu emerged as the dominant figure in the government.
+Upon the Emperor's ascension to the throne in 1505, the Tigers were promoted, and Liu emerged as the dominant figure in the government.
 He implemented a series of reforms aimed at increasing state revenues, which also led to a rise in the influence of eunuchs at the expense of scholar-officials.
 These reforms sparked unrest and opposition throughout the empire.
 In 1510, Liu's former allies accused him of treason and he was executed.

 Origin and rise to power

-Liu Jin, born in 1451, was from Xingping County in Shaanxi province.
+Liu Jin was born in 1451 in Xingping County, Shaanxi, during China's Ming dynasty.
 Originally surnamed Tan, he was castrated as a young boy and adopted by a eunuch surnamed Liu serving in the Forbidden City.
-Known for his intelligence and eloquence, Liu was assigned to serve the young crown prince Zhu Houzhao, son of the Hongzhi Emperor.
+He was known for his intelligence and eloquence.
+In the 1480s, Liu served as a guardian at the Ming tombs near Beijing.
+On the recommendation of the influential eunuch Li Guang in 1492, he became one of the attendants responsible for caring for Zhu Houzhao, the Hongzhi Emperor's young son and newly designated heir apparent.
 In 1505, the Hongzhi Emperor died, and Zhu Houzhao ascended to the throne as the Zhengde Emperor.
-Unlike his father, the Zhengde Emperor favored the eunuchs, particularly a group known as the "Eight Tigers", which included Liu, over scholar-officials.
+The Emperor favored the eunuchs, particularly a group known as the "Eight Tigers", which included Liu, over scholar-officials.